VOLETMarek/TravelAgency/readme.md

 2. Search for flights, hotels, or activities using the search functionality.
 3. Filter and sort search results based on your preferences.
 4. Book your desired flights, hotels, or activities online.
-5. Manage your bookings and view your transaction history.
+5. Manage your bookings
-6. Rate and leave reviews for hotels, flights, and activities.
+6. Leave reviews for hotels, flights, and activities.

 ## Technologies Used